Phillip Borsos: Personal life

 Borsos was married to his wife, Beret, with whom he had two sons.

 Death

-In early 1994, he was diagnosed with acute myeloblastic leukemia.
-He died February 2, 1995, at age 41.
+In early 1994, he was diagnosed with acute myeloblastic leukaemia.
+He died on February 2, 1995, at age 41.

 Legacy

 The Whistler Film Festival annually presents the Borsos Competition, a set of juried awards named in honour of Phillip Borsos, for which Canadian films screening at the festival are eligible.
 Borsos is considered a pioneer of the British Columbian film industry, being among the early directors to utilize and highlight its abundant and visually-stunning landscapes, and helping to establish the province's reputation as Hollywood North.